kancharlaNarmadha/1B/README.md

-# EX 6B Multi Level Inheritance
+# EX 6C Hierarchical Inheritance & Multiple Inheritance
 ## DATE:
 ## AIM:
-To create 3 classes Vehicle, Car and Alto.
-Class Alto extends Class Car and Class Car extends Class Vehicle.

-Class Vehicle has display() and it displays “Vehicle Class”

-Class Car has print() and displays “Car Class”

-Class Alto has show() and displays “Alto Class"
+To write a Java Program for below Scenario.

+Hierarchical Inheritance Example in Python

+1. Media Class have constructor to display "Parent Class is Media"

+2. Magazine Class constructor call its parent constructor and display "Magazine is the one of the Child of Media Class"

+3. Channel Class constructor call its parent constructor and display "Channel is the one of the Child of Media Class"

-In Main class create Object for Alto class and access all methods.
+4. In Main class create object for Child class and access its corresponding Constructor